 "This warranty is the exclusive warranty granted by GRAFF in lieu of all other warranties expressed or implied including those of merchantability and fitness for a particular purpose."

-Magnuson-Moss views a company's written warranty as an extension of and not a replacement for state law warranties.
+Magnuson-Moss views a company's written warranty as an extension of and not a replacement for state law warranties, including those of merchantability and fitness for a particular purpose.

 If a company provides a written warranty, it also, as a matter of law, is deemed to have adopted warranties of merchantability and fitness.
 It cannot legally disclaim them.
 (15 USC §2308)